Probing Type-I 2HDM light Higgs in the top-pair-associated diphoton channel: Introduction

 The primary goal of the LHC is to search for the Higgs boson and hypothetical particles beyond the Standard Model (BSM).
 After the decisive discovery of the 125 GeV Higgs boson by the CMS \cite{CMS:2012qbp} and ATLAS \cite{ATLAS:2012yve} collaborations in 2012, subsequent measurements have confirmed its mass, spin, width, and couplings \cite{CMS:2022dwd, ATLAS:2022vkf}, largely confirming the predictions of the Standard Model (SM).
 While the SM remains robust under these experimental validations, the absence of new particle discoveries significantly restricts the parameter space of BSM theories.
 Nevertheless, persistent anomalies and excess signals observed in experiments at LEP, Tevatron, and LHC hint at the presence of new physics, underscoring the importance of continued investigations into BSM theories.
 These studies are crucial for defining the limits of the SM and guiding future theoretical and experimental efforts.

-As early as 2003, the LEP experiment documented a 2.3$\sigma$ local excess in the $e^+e^-\rightarrow Z(h\rightarrow b\bar{b})$ channel at about 98 GeV \cite{LEPWorkingGroupforHiggsbosonsearches:2003ing}.
+As early as 2003, the LEP experiment documented a 2.3$\sigma$ local excess in the $e^+e^-\rightarrow Z(h\rightarrow b\bar{b})$ channel at about 98 GeV \cite{LEPWorkingGroupforHiggsbosonsearches:2003ing} (here and throughout this paper, $h$ denotes the hypothetical lighter scalar with a mass of 95 GeV; the observed 125 GeV Higgs boson is denoted by $H$).
 In 2018, the CMS collaboration combined data from 8 TeV (19.7 $\fbm$) and 13 TeV (35.9 $\fbm$) runs to report a $h\rightarrow \gamma \gamma$ excess for a mass of 95.3 GeV with the local (global) significance of 2.8$\sigma$ (1.3$\sigma$), respectively \cite{CMS:2018cyk}.
 More recently, in 2023, ATLAS reported a 1.7$\sigma$ excess at a mass of 95.4 GeV in the $h\rightarrow \gamma \gamma$ channel \cite{ATLAS:2023jzc}.
 In 2024, CMS reported a local (global) significance of 2.9$\sigma$ (1.3$\sigma$) for the same mass hypothesis \cite{CMS:2024yhz}.
 At the closely related diphoton invariant mass points of 95.4 GeV and 95.3 GeV, both ATLAS and CMS have reported a persistent signal excess.
 This excess has shown no sign of diminishing over time, strongly suggesting the possible existence of a scalar particle around 95 GeV in the diphoton channel.

 The reported 95 GeV excess has attracted considerable theoretical interest as a possible signal of new physics \cite{Azevedo:2023zkg, Khanna:2024bah, Benbrik:2024ptw, Belyaev:2023xnv, Benbrik:2022azi, Ashanujjaman:2023etj, Ge:2024rdr, Ahriche:2023hho, Dev:2023kzu}.
 Recent investigations have meticulously examined this phenomenon across various models, focusing on the presence of a light scalar.
 These models include the simple SM extensions \cite{Kundu:2019nqo, Aguilar-Saavedra:2020wrj, YaserAyazi:2024hpj}, the minimal dilaton model \cite{Liu:2018ryo, Wang:2024bkg}, the two Higgs doublet model (2HDM) with a singlet extensions \cite{Heinemeyer:2021msz, Biekotter:2021ovi, Biekotter:2023jld, Biekotter:2023oen, Arcadi:2023smv}, the next-to-minimal two Higgs doublet model and its extensions \cite{Biekotter:2019kde, Biekotter:2021qbc, Banik:2023ecr, Aguilar-Saavedra:2023tql}, the Georgi-Machacek model \cite{Wang:2022okq, Chen:2023bqr, Ahriche:2023wkj}, the next-to-minimal supersymmetric model \cite{Cao:2016uwt, Cao:2019ofo, Hollik:2020plc, Li:2022etb, Domingo:2022pde, Cao:2023gkc, Li:2023kbf, Lian:2024smg, Cao:2024axg, Ellwanger:2023zjc, Ellwanger:2024vvs} and its semi-constrained version \cite{Wang:2018vxp}, etc. For the model of these studies, the light scalar is usually singlet-dominated, mixing in part with the doublet Higgs.
 On the contrary, less attention has been paid to the model with a doublet-dominated scalar.